-Under the training incentive program, PVAs must earn a training unit of forty hours of education per calendar year in order to qualify for the training incentive payment.
+Under the training incentive program set forth in the statute, PVAs must earn a training unit of forty hours of education per calendar year in order to qualify for the training incentive payment.

 Unlike the expense allowance program, up to forty hours of approved education in excess of the training unit are allowed to be carried over into the next calendar year, to qualify for that year's training unit.
 Payment is in a lump sum at the end of the month following the attainment of the training unit of forty hours.
 Therefore, a PVA carrying over the maximum of forty hours can qualify in January of the succeeding calendar year and be approved for payment during February.
-PVAs may earn only one training incentive per year, but can receive up to four per year depending on tenure and accumulated training units.
-The statutory amount of the incentive (\$1,034.26 in year 2018 dollars) is adjusted annually with the consumer price index, so the actual payment varies from year to year.
+PVAs may earn only one training incentive per year but can receive up to four per year depending on tenure and accumulated training units.
+The statutory amount of the incentive (\$1,169.77 in year 2022 dollars) is adjusted annually with the consumer price index, so the actual payment varies from year to year.